Khoa Tran

-Khoa Tran (Trần Đăng Khoa; January 21, 1997) is a Vietnamese-American professional basketball player for the Saigon Heat of the VBA and the Saigon Heat of the Asean Basketball League.
+Khoa Tran (Trần Đăng Khoa; January 21, 1997) is a Vietnamese-American professional basketball player for the Ho Chi Minh City Wings of the VBA.
 He is also known as "Mr. Wiggle" in Vietnam.

 Pro career

 Saigon Heat (2016–present)

 With the formation for the Vietnam Basketball Association, Khoa joined the Saigon Heat side for the league's inaugural season.
 At the conclusion of the season, he averaged 11.1 points, 3.6 rebounds, and 4.9 assists per game.